Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Why Material Matters for Sleep Apnea Patients

 For those who suffer from sleep apnea, seeking a mattress can be a tricky business.
 Two features that you want to keep a lookout for are the type of material contained in a mattress and the level of firmness a mattress has to offer.
 These features will offer the right amount of support to those affected by apnea.
 It also encourages breathing by reducing the risk of other respiratory conditions.

 Materials found in a mattress need to help encourage breathing.
 We recommend choosing memory foam or latex – both are hypoallergenic and dust mite resistant, resulting in less of a chance to develop allergies and asthma.
 If you do have allergies, then a hypoallergenic mattress won’t aggravate your symptoms at night.

 Since most sleep apnea patients sleep on their sides, largely due to CPAP machines, they need the right amount of support.
 They need contouring to relieve pressure points in the hips and shoulders.

 We recommend medium firmness – it cushions and prevents sinkage, but also has a level of softness that offers comfort and proper spinal alignment.

 Best Types of Mattresses for Sleep Apnea

-If you suffer from sleep apnea and are on the hunt for the best mattress, keep in mind the different types of mattresses before you buy.
+If you suffer from apnea and are on the hunt for the best mattress, keep in mind the different types of mattresses before you buy.
 As stated above, we recommend memory foam or latex.
 There are also some exceptional hybrid models that would be good choices as well– Although, less effective.